nacdanhgdpt/github_copilot_prompt/prReview.prompt.md

 ## Execution Steps

+**CRITICAL GUIDELINES:**
+- Only use file reading and analysis commands.
+- DO NOT execute build, test, compilation, or deployment commands (npm, yarn, make, mvn, etc.)
+- Always use `GH_PAGER=""` prefix when calling GitHub CLI commands to avoid interactive mode
+- Use `grep` for quick symbol location, but ALWAYS follow up by reading the complete file context around found symbols
+- Avoid using `head` or `tail` for final analysis - these commands truncate important information

 You must follow these steps precisely:

 ### 1. Information Gathering & Environment Setup

 #### 1.1.
 Fetch and Analyze PR Metadata
-- Use the command `gh pr view [PR_ID]` to fetch and parse the following key information:
+- Use the command `GH_PAGER="" gh pr view [PR_ID]` to fetch and parse the following key information:
   - PR title, description, and author.
   - The **Source Branch** name.
   - The **Target Branch** name (e.g., `main`, `develop`).